-WHAT OTHER KINDS OF HARASSMENT ARE PROHIBITED?
+What other kinds of harassment are prohibitied?
 The County's policy is to provide an atmosphere free from discriminatory intimidation, ridicule, and insult based on sex, race, religion, national origin, age, disability, or other characteristics protected by law.

 Any employee who believes that he/she has been harassed in violation of this policy should immediately report the matter to his/her department head or the Personnel Department.
 Grant County forbids retaliation against anyone for reporting harassment or otherwise assisting in the investigation of a harassment complaint.
 Employees are expected to cooperate with the investigation of harassment.

 Employees who fail to cooperate with an investigation or who gives false information will be subject to disciplinary action, up to and including termination of employment.